OctagonAI/octagon-mcp-server/README.md

 ```

 #### octagon-debts-agent
-A specialized database agent for analyzing private debts and lenders.
+A specialized database agent for analyzing private debts, borrowers, and lenders.

 Example:
 ```